Atatürk Airport

-Atatürk Airport is an airport currently in use for private jets.
-It used to be the primary international airport of Istanbul and the hub of Turkish Airlines until it was closed to commercial passenger flights on 6 April 2019.
-From that point, all passenger flights were transferred to the new Istanbul Airport.
-Since the move of commercial operations to the new airport, Atatürk Airport is open to general aviation and functioning as an executive airport.
+Atatürk Airport is a public airport located in Yeşilköy, Istanbul Province, Turkey.
+Formerly the primary international airport of Istanbul and the hub of Turkish Airlines, it was closed to commercial passenger flights on 6 April 2019.
+From that point, all commercial scheduled passenger flights were transferred to the new Istanbul Airport.
+Since the move of commercial operations to the new airport, Atatürk Airport is open to general aviation and functions as an executive airport.

 History

 Growth and development

 In 1911, a small apron with two hangars was built in Yeşilköy, Istanbul, for the Ottoman Armed Forces.
 Mustafa Kemal Atatürk founded Türk Tayyare Cemiyeti (Turkish Aircraft Company, today Türk Hava Kurumu - THK) in 1925.
 In 1933, today's Turkish Airlines, the Türkiye Devlet Hava Yolları started its flights with two Curtiss Kingbird aircraft.
 Flights from Istanbul to Ankara and Athens began.
 The small apron was expanded and a new passenger terminal was built.
 This is considered the beginning of the airport's 86-year history.
 It was originally named Yeşilköy Airport.
 In the 1980s, it was renamed Atatürk International Airport.

 It served more than 60 million passengers in 2015, making it the 11th-busiest airport in the world in terms of total passenger traffic and the 10th-busiest in the world in terms of international passenger traffic.
 In 2017, it was Europe's 5th-busiest airport after London–Heathrow, Paris–Charles de Gaulle, Frankfurt Airport, and Amsterdam Airport Schiphol, having fallen from third place after a decline in passengers due to security fears.